Chinmaym49/ts/README.md

 optional -> name? : type

-type t3 = t1 & t2 & {} (Can't spread t1 and t2 in t3 as they are not objects)
+type t3 = t1 & t2 & { x : number} (Can't spread t1 and t2 in t3 as they are not objects)

-unions allow to have variables / params of many types but limited. (use if else in funtion to distinguish)
+unions allow to have variables / params of many types but limited. (use if else in function to distinguish)

-literals can have fixed value (liske const or enum)
+literals can have fixed value (like const or enum)

 let obj : User; typeof obj returns "object", not "User".